Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ## Dataset
 ***

-<b>bom</b> - Bill of materials - contains all major parts that make up each vehicle:
+<b>bom</b> - Bill of materials that contains all major parts that make up each vehicle:

 - `id`: unique identifier
 - `vin`: vehicle identification number